 The Federal Employees Health Benefits (FEHB) Program helps to meet the widely varying health care needs of Federal employees, retirees and their survivors.
 With the widest selection of health plans in the country, employees enjoy choice of coverage for themselves only, or self and family coverage that can include spouses and unmarried dependent children under age 26.

-We realize you may face work/life issues and the USPTO has made available to all its employees an agency-paid benefit, LifeCare, a comprehensive work/life, which offers educational materials, personalized referrals, and an interactive web site to assist with the following issues:
+We realize you may face work-life issues and the USPTO has made available to all its employees an agency-paid benefit, LifeCare, a comprehensive work-life program, which offers educational materials, personalized referrals, and an interactive web site to assist with the following issues:

 Throughout the course of your employment at the USPTO, you’ll have access to 24/7 life care-giving support services mentioned above as well as prescreened referrals to care resources, educational resources, health and wellness services, as well as daily life service resources such as home improvement, automotive services, pet care, travel, utilities, and many other services.

 Federal Employees Group Life Insurance (FEGLI) is the world’s largest group life insurance program, ensuring more than four million Federal employees, family members and retirees.